CMU-Graphics/Scotty3D/docs/pathtracer/path_tracing.md

 ---

 After correctly implementing path tracing, your renderer should be able to make a beautifully lit picture of the Cornell Box.
+However, the provided `cbox.dae` is Glass material, but you have only implemented Lambertian.
+Therefore, you need to firstly modify the material of `cbox.dae` (probably using Scotty3D panels) to Lambertian before rendering.
 Below is the rendering result of 1024 sample per pixel.

 ![cornell_lambertian](new_results/lambertian.png)